hashicorp/packer/website/source/docs/post-processors/docker-import.html.md

 ---
+layout: docs
+sidebar_current: docs-post-processors-docker-import
+page_title: Docker Import - Post-Processors
-description: |
+description: |-
   The Packer Docker import post-processor takes an artifact from the docker builder and imports it with Docker locally.
 This allows you to apply a repository and tag to the image and lets you use the other Docker post-processors such as docker-push to push the image to a registry.
-layout: docs
-page_title: 'docker-import Post-Processor'
-...
+---

 # Docker Import Post-Processor